mystroken/g/ANIMATION.md

   - `io`: InOut (accelerated then decelerated).

-- Choose the type of the curse:
+- Choose the type of the curve:

   - `1`: Sine